 Chaste tree for PMS

-Chaste tree (Vitex agnus-castus) is widely studied for PMS relief.
+Chaste tree is widely studied for PMS relief.
 Research shows it significantly improves symptoms like mood swings, breast pain, bloating, and insomnia.
 Two dosing regimens demonstrated high efficacy, with minimal adverse effects, making it a well-tolerated natural option.

 View More in Digital AssistantResearch Interpretation